 TDK was founded in 1935 from the vision and belief of the founder, who wanted to "commercialize ferrite, a made-in-Japan magnetic material, and contribute to the development of society."

 TDK has made four major innovations of which it can be justly proud (ferrite material, magnetic tape, multilayer components, and magnetic heads) and has continued to create products that support social development.

-In the future also, as a company challenging further innovation, TDK intends to continue contributing to the creation of customer value through the supply of high-quality products and services and by utilizing its diverse global management resources.
+Looking to the future, as a company consistently forging a path of innovation, TDK intends to continue contributing to the creation of customer value through the supply of high-quality products and services and by utilizing its diverse global management resources.

 TDK will continue to steadily "Contribute to culture and industry through creativity" by earnestly addressing the theme of "rejuvenating and protecting our precious global environment and realizing an affluent and safe lifestyle."

 Consisting of four categories, the “TDK Value” precepts rigorously select the positive corporate culture that TDK has built up over the years and specifically describe its potential and development.
 All members of the TDK Group should share and practice them.